YEASIN49/CSE446-Content/Ethereum Dapp/README.md

 ![truffle migration](./_readme-image/image7.png)

 12. Check the account address in the image above.
 Truffle by default selects the first account listed on ganache for deployment of smart contracts.
 Therefore if you try to match the account address, you will find the account is the first account of ganache.
-The image below also shows  1 transaction( Tx count ) in the first account.
+The image below also shows  1 transaction( TX COUNT ) in the first account.

 ![truffle migration complete](./_readme-image/image8.png)